 The average coffee drinker consumes over three cups a day, and spends over $160 per year on the stuff.
 How many of those cups do you think the consumer actually enjoys?
 Rather than a beautiful, nurturing ritual, coffee has become a serious necessity, as herds of zombie-like humans approach their morning watering hole every day.
 Most people are on autopilot at this point – they don’t think twice about knocking back a few cups a day, and consider it a necessity to keep up with the fast pace of life.

 The truth is that the busier you are, the more discerning you need to be with coffee on a day to day basis.
 That means no robotic guzzling without really considering how you feel and what you need to perform at your absolute best.
 Coffee used to give me a nice jolt of energy, and now it’s actually more likely to make me tired, because my body responds to real energy sources like whole foods and sleep, not artificial ones.
-This is what happens long-term if you continue to drink even moderate amounts of coffee – your adrenal glands start to burn out from the repeated stress responses triggered by constant coffee consumption.img_2510When people come to me with chronic fatigue, sleep disorders, anxiety, weight gain, headaches and digestive issues, coffee is one of the first things we talk about.
+This is what happens long-term if you continue to drink even moderate amounts of coffee – your adrenal glands start to burn out from the repeated stress responses triggered by constant coffee consumption.When people come to me with chronic fatigue, sleep disorders, anxiety, weight gain, headaches and digestive issues, coffee is one of the first things we talk about.

 I’m no caffeine nazi, and I love my coffee on occasion, but we need to be honestly weighing out the pros and cons.
 Coffee is a crutch that we think will make us more productive and successful by default, and it’s often the opposite.